isomerpages/moe-stmargaretpri/_announcements/Inspiring Teacher of English Award 2025.md

 Nominations for the award opens on **3 Feb 2025**.

-More details can be found at [www.goodenglish.org.sg](https://www.languagecouncils.sg/goodenglish/).
+More details can be found at <a href="https://www.languagecouncils.sg/goodenglish/" target="_blank">www.goodenglish.org.sg</a>